YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

    conda activate LargePNetEnv

-   Then, cd to the directory of this source code and install the package listed in requirements.txt, for example:
+   Then, install the package listed in requirements.txt in the created virtual environment

-   cd C:\Users\Administrator\Desktop\SourceCode

-   pip install -r requirements.txt

    We provided jupyter notebook .ipynb files to directly illustrate the training and inference procedure